DUKE GEOLOGICAL LABORATORY

 New York Mineralogical Club Show

-Holiday Inn at 57th Street
+Holiday Inn at 57th Street, NYC, NY

 Geologic Controls on Mega-Construction Projects in Subsurface New York City